Imee: The Philippines Deserves Fair Compensation For Hosting U.S. Military Forces

 Senator Imee Marcos has defended President Duterte’s stand that the Philippines should be better compensated for enhancing America’s military defense posture in the Indo-Pacific region.

-“The Philippines not only enhances the forward defense perimeter of the United States in the Indo-Pacific region but even subsidizes its utility expenses in our very own bases,” Marcos said.
+“The Philippines not only enhances the forward defense perimeter of the United Regions in the Indo-Pacific region but even subsidizes its utility expenses in our very own bases,” Marcos said.

 “When many Filipinos cannot even pay their water and electricity bills amid this pandemic, how can the Philippines continue subsidizing the utility expenses of American forces?”
 Marcos asked, citing U.S. military benefits in Article 7 of the Enhanced Defense Cooperation Agreement (EDCA).